© Getty Images

 Political opportunity

-- D. Inês de Castro’s brothers, who were powerful noblemen, tried to allure D. Pedro with the possibility of becoming entitled to the throne of Castile and León, that would one day be ruled by a son of Pedro and Inês.
+- Inês de Castro’s brothers, who were powerful noblemen, tried to allure Pedro with the possibility of becoming entitled to the throne of Castile and León, which would one day be ruled by a son of Pedro and Inês.

 © Shutterstock